 Dr Jennifer J. Freyd, PhD of the University of Oregon identified DARVO in the 1990s at the tail end of the repressed sexual abuse memories hysteria.
-In spite of its dubious origins, DARVO is a helpful concept with broader applications than Dr Freyd seems to have originally intended.
-Freyd writes about DARVO in conjunction with her work on betrayal trauma, which I discuss on the original Shrink4Men blog.
-According to Dr Freyd’s webpage:
+In spite of its dubious origins, DARVO is a useful concept with broader applications than Dr Freyd seems to have considered.
+Freyd writes about DARVO in conjunction with her work on betrayal trauma (also known as trauma bonding), which I discuss on the original Shrink4Men blog.

-“DARVO refers to a reaction that perpetrators of wrong doing, particularly sexual offenders, may display in response to being held accountable for their behavior.
+DARVO refers to a reaction that perpetrators of wrong doing, particularly sexual offenders, may display in response to being held accountable for their behavior.
 The perpetrator or offender may Deny the behavior, Attack the individual doing the confronting, and Reverse the roles of Victim and Offender such that the perpetrator assumes the victim role and turns the true victim into an alleged offender.
 This occurs, for instance, when an actually guilty perpetrator assumes the role of “falsely accused” and attacks the accuser’s credibility or even blames the accuser of being the perpetrator of a false accusation.”

 “It is important to distinguish types of denial, for an innocent person will probably deny a false accusation.
 Thus denial is not evidence of guilt.
 However, I propose that a certain kind of indignant self-righteousness, and overly stated denial, may in fact relate to guilt.